zearp/OptiHack/README.md

 If you don't plan on using the iGPU at all (i.e. no display connected) you can delete the whole ```PciRoot(0x0)/Pci(0x2,0x0)``` section and WhateverGreen should automatically configure it as computing device.
 It can do video encoding/decoding and such.
 You will also need to change the BIOS and make the dGPU the primary video card for encoding/decoding to work.

 ## SMBIOS
-For Catalina its best to use a model that matches your processor as closely as possible.
-But with big Sur this is no longer an option.
-You have to use 15,1 or 14,4 the latter resulting in much higher base clock (750mhz) for the HD4600.
-If you're not planning on using Big Sur, you can use 14,3 to stop receiving notifcations to upgrade to it.
+We have several choices here, the default is iMac 15,1 which can install macOS up to Big Sur.
+There is also 14,3 which can install macOS up to Catalina.
+The is no difference between using these except for the fact you will not receive upgrade nags to update to Big Sur when using 14,3.

+Then there is the Mac mini 7,1 SMBIOS, this will allow installs up to Monterey.
+If you want to stay on Big Sur use 15,1 so you won't receive ny upgrade nags.
+The biggest difference between 14,3/15,1 and the Mac mini SMBIOS is that the iGPU runs at a higher idle speed.
+This may not matter at all but it's worth to mention it.

-But if you change the model you will have to create a new USBPorts.kext as the kext is linked to product name.
-You could get away with editing just the [plist file inside the kext](https://github.com/zearp/OptiHack/blob/master/EFI/OC/Kexts/USBPorts.kext/Contents/Info.plist) and change 15,1 to 14,3 or whatever model you selected on line 25 and 212.
-But if usb starts acting up it's best to create a new map.
+Bf you change the model from the 15,1 default you will have to edit the [plist file inside USBPorts.kext](https://github.com/zearp/OptiHack/blob/master/EFI/OC/Kexts/USBPorts.kext/Contents/Info.plist) and change 15,1 to 14,3 or whatever model you selected on line 25 and 212.
 You will also have to generate a new pair of serials and system UUID as done [previously](#editing-configplist) if you change the model.

-> Note: If everything is working fine for you then there is *no need* to change the iMac 15,1 default.

 ## Graphical boot
 1. Download needed drivers and resources and copy them